 TTAB Proceedings

-We are highly experienced in handling Trademark Trial and Appeal Board cases.
+We are highly experienced in handling Trademark Trial and Appeal Board (TTAB) cases.
 Our extensive experience in TTAB cases has allowed us to perfect strategies that win TTAB cases quickly.
-As a result, we have a very high win percentage in TTAB cases.
+As a result, we win TTAB cases that other attorneys would settle or lose.
 To view the over 400 Trademark Trial and Appeal Board cases that we have handled, you may click here.

 The following is a brief overview of the chronology of a TTAB case.